 On 23 September 1943 Lieutenant Alfredo Sandulli Mercuro, a survivor of Eluet el Asel, is commanding the 27th Carabinieri Section (Military Police) of the Acqui Division on Cefalonia.
 He is actively encouraging resistance to the German 1st Mountain Division and is illegally sentenced to death and executed.
 He received a posthumous Gold Medal for Military Valor (see his citation in Italian at this link).

-Footnotes are written by us, and our responsibility alone, based on our research.
+Footnotes are by Rommelsriposte.com, and our responsibility alone, based on our research.
 They are not from the text on the Carabinieri Paracadutisti website.

 Attacks by the Long Range Desert Group (L.R.D.G.), which at the time was engaged in deep penetration activities.